hpc-carpentry/hpc-carpentry.github.io/_posts/2018/11/2018-11-09-delivering-exercises.md

-If you have more ideas, or would like to continue contributing to this discussion, join in the conversation on the [discuss thread][delivering-exercises-thread] and/or check out the Lesson Infrastructure Committee's [Issue on the subject][delivering-exercisis-issue] on GitHub.
+If you have more ideas, or would like to continue contributing to this discussion, join in the conversation on the [discuss thread][delivering-exercises-thread] and/or check out the Lesson Infrastructure Committee's [Issue on the subject][delivering-exercises-issue] on GitHub.
+Lastly, if you have requests or suggestions for a topic to be covered in a future themed discussion session, please contact [Toby Hodges][th-email].
 Keep an eye out for more themed [discussion sessions][discussion-etherpad] in the coming months!

 [sb-load-magic-blog]: https://carpentries.org/blog/2018/09/teaching-tip-exercise-discussion/